IchMagMoney/ex0tic/README.md

 How to Download:
 Need Forge 1.8.9
+Need Chat-Triggers
-Download the mod
+Download the .zip
-Press Windows + R
-.mincraft -> mods
-Put the mod in there
+dezip the file
+go do .minecraft / config / chat-triggers/ modules  and put it in there

+When in Game do /polar

+Search Exotic

+ALl on

+Good Luck sniping :D